library(tidyverse)

 filter(

 There are many ways to detect and handle outliers.
-Instead of checking each variable separately, we can also look at all samples across multiple variables to spot unusual patterns.
+Instead of checking each variable separately, we can also look at samples across multiple continuous variables to identify unusual patterns.

 df_int <- df_comb %>%